Krishnaelectrovoltz/English-to-HIndi-Word-translator/README.md

-# English-to-HIndi-Word-translator
-THis is a Small program which converts a single enlish word to hindi
  # English to Hindi Word Translator

 This is a simple English to Hindi word translator program implemented in C language using web scraping.
 The program allows you to enter an English word and it will fetch the corresponding Hindi translation from a specified website.